Worldwide Guide to Women in Leadership

 2001-02 President of the Parliamentary Assembly of the Black Sea Economic Cooperation

 Elected Parliament Chair after her predecessor resigned amid serious political upheaval when President Eduard Shevardnadze sacked his entire cabinet.
-She was Acting President until January the following year and again 2007-January.
+She was Acting President until January the following year and again 2007-January 2008.
+She did not run for parliament in 2008.
 Her surname is also transcribed Burdzhanadze. (b.
 1964-).

 2001-04 President of the Narodna Skupština Natasa Micic, Serbia (Serbia and Montenegro)